nickbrandt/GitLab/doc/user/project/integrations/jira.md

 To enable users to view Jira issues inside GitLab, select **Enable Jira issues** and enter a project key. **(PREMIUM)**

+CAUTION: **Caution:**
+If you enable Jira issues with the setting above, all users that have access to this GitLab project will be able to view all issues from the specified Jira project.

 When you have configured all settings, click **Test settings and save changes**.

 Your GitLab project can now interact with all Jira projects in your instance and the project now displays a Jira link that opens the Jira project.